IskXCr/GitHubSearchEngine/README.md

 Or you can check [GitHub Search Engine API doc](http://iskxcr.github.io/GitHubSearchEngine/), which is hosted on GitHub.io

+## New features
+Now supports querying multiple tokens to maximize the performance.

 ## To register the search engine

 You need the ```OAuthToken``` to register the engine.